-Perfectly ripe dragon fruit should feel similar in texture to a ripe mango or avocado, and it should feel soft and yield to light pressure.
+Perfectly ripe dragon fruit should feel similar in texture to a ripe mango or avocado.
+It should feel soft and yield to light pressure.
 If it's too firm, it's not ripe.
 If it's mushy, it's too far along.

-Avoid cutting your dragon fruit until you’re ready to eat it.
-Once it’s cut, it needs to be refrigerated in a tightly sealed container.
+Avoid cutting your dragon fruit until you're ready to eat it.
+Once cut, it must be refrigerated in a tightly sealed container.
 This fruit can pick up the flavors and odors of other food, so protection is necessary.
-It can remain fresh for a day, possibly a little longer, depending on how ripe it is.
-Once the flesh begins to turn brown and get mushy, it’s time to toss it.
+Depending on how ripe it is, it can remain fresh for a day, possibly a little longer.
+Once the flesh turns brown and gets mushy, it's time to toss it.

 Ripe dragon fruit can sit on the counter for a few days.
-To store it longer, place the fruit in a sealed container and store it in the refrigerator.
+Place the fruit in a sealed container and store it in the refrigerator to store it longer.